telerik/xaml-docs/controls/radgridview/columns/customizing-columns.md

 ---
 title: Customizing Columns
 page_title: Customizing Columns
-description: Check out how you can customize a column's content, footer and header cells seperately from each other in RadGridView - Telerik's WPF DataGrid.
+description: Check out how you can customize a column's content, footer and header cells seperately from each other in RadGridView - Telerik's {{ site.framework_name }} DataGrid.
 slug: gridview-columns-customizing-columns
 tags: customizing,columns
 published: True